 Cold and flu are both illnesses caused by viruses, and although they share many symptoms, they are actually quite different.

 The common cold can be caused by almost 200 different viruses that infect the nose, throat and sinuses.
-Children catch the cold so often because they haven’t ever been exposed to these viruses before.
+Children have colds so often because their immune system is more vulnerable to infection and is not fully developed.

 The flu virus is quite different from the cold, and can cause quite different symptoms.
 It can come on very quickly, too.

 So what symptoms should you look out for to tell a cold from the flu?

 Spotting a cold

 You’ll usually notice that symptoms develop over a couple of days and last for a few days.
 In some cases colds can last for as long as 14 days.

 Flu can be a lot more severe than a cold, and can sometimes leave your child feeling out of sorts.